If you have received a traffic ticket give CAJ Paralegals a call.

 We have experienced paralegals on staff to answer your questions.

 In some cases getting a traffic ticket can carry serious penalties, which can result in the loss of your licence and possible impoundment of your vehicle and will cause your insurance rates to rise.
+It's important to remember demerit points stay on your licence forever they do not go away, don't plead guilty to that ticket fight.

 Recently the Police have been laying more and more charges in regards to Stunt Driving, Careless Driving, Drive Under Suspension, No insurance and more.